-The Clauses continue to cover 'Requirements for products and services' which remains largely unchanged from the 2008 version.
-However, it now requires communication with regards to contingency actions where required and also the treatment of customer property.
+The clauses continues to cover 'requirements for products and services' and brings in more specific requirements such as coordinated review by applicable functions, safety, producibility, sustainability, consideration of factors such as obsolescence., recycling etc. plus notification of change to customers.
+It now requires communication with regards to contingency actions where required and also the treatment of customer property.
 A new requirement for communicating with 'potential' customers is also included, useful for bringing new offerings or solutions to the market.